Tailnet lock white paper

 Before a new trusted tailnet lock key is added, it must be signed by an existing trusted tailnet lock key.
 The coordination server distributes the new key to all nodes in the tailnet, which can verify the signature before trusting it.

-Recovering from this scenario involves rewriting the changelog of AUMs to erase the attacker-generated updates, and remove trust in the compromised keys.
-This can be done by generating a forking update, and signing the update with enough keys that the sum of key weights is greater than those of the key or keys compromised by the attacker.
+Recovering from this scenario involves rewriting the changelog of AUMs to erase the attacker-generated updates, and removing trust in the compromised TLKs.
+This can be done by first generating a draft forking update with the tailscale lock revoke-keys command, and signing the update using the revoke-keys command on enough nodes with trusted TLKs that the sum of key weights is greater than those of the key or keys compromised by the attacker.

 Limitations